Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Methodology

 \subsubsection{Active Learning Model Extraction}

 Our surrogate models are trained using an Active Learning approach~\cite{activelearning}, similar to the ActiveThief framework~\cite{pal2020activethief}.
 We use active learning because it is suitable for fidelity extraction attacks, our primary goal.
 In addition, these attacks can work with label-only outputs, and they make no assumptions about the type of target or surrogate models.
 The Active Learning approach schema is shown in Figure~\ref{fig:active_learning_schema}.
-It uses two datasets, the \textit{thief dataset} that is used to query the target model and the \textit{test dataset} that is used for attack evaluation.
+It uses two main datasets, the \textit{thief dataset} that is used to query the target model and the \textit{test dataset} that is used for attack evaluation.

-Figure~\ref{fig:active_learning_schema} shows that the first step of the attack is to randomly select validation samples from the thief dataset, and to randomly select a seed (1), which are done only once.
-The validation samples are given to the target model to predict their labels and the samples with their labels are stored in the validation set (2).
-In the first round the seed data labels are retrieved from the target model and are added to the Labeled Pool of samples (3).
-Then the complete Labeled Pool is used to train the surrogate model (4), and during training, the validation set is used in each round to select the best-trained model (5).
-Then we test the model using the test dataset to obtain metrics (6).
-Then we take the remaining samples in the thief dataset (7), and ask the surrogate model to provide a confidence vector, which are sent to the sampling strategy (8).
-The sampling strategy chooses a subsample to send to the target model (9) to label.
-The target model labels the subsamples, which are added to the Labeled Pool again (3).
+Figure~\ref{fig:active_learning_schema} shows that the first step of the attack is to select validation randomly and seed samples from the thief dataset (step 1), which is done only at the beginning of the process.
+The validation samples are used to query the target model and retrieve their labels.
+The data samples and their respective target labels are stored in the validation set (step 2).
+Similarly, the seed data labels are also retrieved from the target model and are added to the Labeled Pool of samples (step 3).
+In step 4, the complete Labeled Pool is used to train the surrogate model, and during training, the validation set is used in each round to select the best-trained model (step 5).
+In step 6, the trained surrogate model is tested using the test dataset to obtain metrics for the training round.
+The remaining samples of the thief dataset are used to retrieve a confidence value from the surrogate model (step 7).
+The sampling strategy uses the confidence values to choose a subset of the thief dataset (step 8) to send to the target model for labeling (step 9).
+The target model labels the data that are then added to the Labeled Pool (step 3).
 The process is repeated for several rounds.

-An essential part of the methodology is the \textit{query budget}, which is a limit on the number of queries that are allowed on the target model, given the cost of the queries and potential security limitations.
+An essential part of the methodology is the \textit{query budget}, which limits the number of queries allowed on the target model, given the cost of the queries and potential security limitations.
 We use and separate 20\% of the query budget for the validation samples and 10\% for the seed samples.
 The rest of the budget is split equally for all the rounds for the query samples.